kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Ipsilateral loss of pain and temperature sensation below the level of the lesion
 	E. Loss of the ability consciously to perceive the position and movements of the ipsilateral limb below the level of the lesion

-#### Answer: ?
+#### Answer: C. Ipsilateral loss of crude touch and pressure sensation below the level of the lesion - ?

 ### Q2.115
-The liver received a dual blood supply.
-Which of the following statements about hepatic circulation is true?
+The liver received a _dual blood supply_.
+Which of the following statements about _hepatic circulation_ is true?

 	A. The portal area can hold about three-quarters of the total blood volume
 	B. The average minute blood flow in the hepatic circulation is about 300ml/100g of liver tissue
-	C. The hepatic artery supplies 50% of the total hepatic blood flow
+	C. The hepatic artery supplies 50% of the total hepatic blood flow - F
-	D. Pressure in the portal vein is about 8–10mmHg
+	D. Pressure in the portal vein is about 8–10mmHg - F
-	E. Hepatic blood flow increases during moderate exercise
+	E. Hepatic blood flow increases during moderate exercise - F

-#### Answer: ?
+#### Answer: A. The portal area can hold about three-quarters of the total blood volume - ?

 ### Q2.116
-A 65-yo man had an embolic stroke that affected his dominant Broca's area.
+A 65-yo man had an _embolic stroke_ that affected his _dominant Broca's area_.
 This patient will have:

 	A. Sensory aphasia
-	B. Anomic aphasia
+	B. Anomic aphasia - F
 	C. Receptive aphasia
-	D. Global aphasia
+	D. Global aphasia - F
 	E. Motor aphasia

-#### Answer: ?
+#### Answer: E. Motor aphasia - ?

 ### Q2.117
 A 78-year-old man with urinary hesitancy and orthostatic hypotension is seen in the Emergency Department.
 On clinical examination he had pill-rolling movements of his right hand, bradykinesia and rest tremor.
 The patient most probably has a lesion involving: